Meet the Team

 Housing Coordinator

-Mavi is a passionate advocate for recovery and a dedicated student at Portland State University, where she is pursuing a B.S. in Sociology with a Minor in Criminology.
+Mavi is a passionate advocate for recovery and a graduate of Portland State University (B.S. in Sociology with a Minor in Criminology).
 In her spare time, she finds joy on the baseball diamond, embodying her love for the game.

 With a focus on case management, Mavi collaborates closely with community partners to ensure access to safe and supportive housing for individuals facing various challenges.
 Her commitment to fostering positive change, combined with her empathetic approach, reflects her unwavering dedication to making a meaningful difference in the lives of others.